The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Discussion

 The history of astronomy contains many examples where observations were seriously misinterpreted due to relative-motion effects.
 Given that no real observer in the universe follows the smooth Hubble expansion, we have considered the implications of the observers' relative motion for their measurement of the deceleration parameter.
 In particular, we compared the deceleration parameter measured in the Hubble/CMB frame, which coincides with that of the universe itself, with the deceleration parameter measured in the tilted frame of the bulk-flow observers.
 The comparison was done by working in parallel the Newtonian and the relativistic treatments, assuming a perturbed, spatially flat, Friedmann universe filled with low-energy dust.
-Our analysis showed that the two studies begin to diverge once the earlier mentioned relativistic energy-flux contribution to the local gravitational field is accounted for and starts to modify the equations monitoring the peculiar velocity field and its impact.
+In both studies, we used closely analogous mathematical tools, namely the relativistic 1+3 covariant formalism and its Newtonian version.
+Our analysis showed that the two studies begin to diverge once the earlier mentioned relativistic energy-flux contribution to the local gravitational field is accounted for, and starts to modify the equations monitoring the peculiar velocity field and its impact.
 As a result, the final conclusions of the two approaches differ considerably, even in the linear regime.